Professor Rachel Chu

 - Adaptational Villainy: In the film, she gets Francesca's scene where she has a gutted fish dumped in Rachel's quarters.

-- Beta Bitch: She is aligned with Francesca in a bid to split her and Rachel up, but she seems less inclined to get with Nick (unless to get her mother's approval) because she already has a boyfriend from NYC and her own life there.
+- Beta Bitch: In the books, she is aligned with Francesca in a bid to split her and Rachel up, but she seems less inclined to get with Nick (unless to get her mother's approval) because she already has a boyfriend from NYC and her own life there.

 - Bitch in Sheep's Clothing: In the film she's the most welcoming of the women at Araminta's bachelorette party (aside from Araminta herself), but instigates the actions against Rachel with the Dead Animal Warning.